wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 OTP contains the <strong>Erlang</strong> compiler, databases, test framework, profiler, debugging tools.
 But, when <strong>Alchemists</strong> (developers program in Elixir) talk about OTP in the context of Elixir, they usually mean the Erlang <strong>actor model</strong> that is based on lightweight processes that make Elixir so efficient.

+An Erlang process is much lighter than an operating system's threads and processes.

 > "Elixir is synatactic sugering on Erlang"<a href="#[1]">[1]</a>

 Erlang functions can be called from Elixir, and vice versa, without run time impact, due to compilation to Erlang bytecode.